schneidernicholas/CS314-Guides/React/UI/dropdown-modals.md

 # Dropdown Modals

+In this example, we will be adding a new button to the Itinerary actions dropdown that will toggle open a new modal when pressed.
+Once in the modal, the user is able to use the "X" or "Close" button to then close that modal.

 ## 1. Creating a Dropdown Modal Hook
 First, to store the state of our dropdown, that is, whether or not the dropdown is currently toggled open or not, we must use a hook.
 Remember that in React, we can't just pass a variable around for this, we must use a hook.